ESRI4APL/esri4apl.github.io/_posts/2018-4-20-Map-For-Oakwood-Cemetery_2_other_Web_Apps.markdown

 date:   2018-4-20 Maps 11:11:11 +0100
 thumbnail: earth.jpg
 ---
 I have created three ERSI web apps this week.
-All need some further editing to be ready for full release so should be considered betas.
+All more editing to be ready for full release so are betas.
 Hoping to get all done early this week.
-(4/22-4/29).
+(4/22-29).

 ### [1.
 Oakwood Cemetery Historic Personsages Map](https://arcg.is/1m9Pnu "Heading link")